+One of your goals is to sustain yourself and support your family, right?
 Don’t lose much-needed income because of a slow site.
 Check your speed frequently and make any needed adjustments.

 I don’t know about you but, the longer I’m in business the more focused my offer becomes.
 As time passes, I start to notice what my clients REALLY need and begin to drop the things they don’t.
 Chances are it’s the same for you.
 But…just because your offer has changed, doesn’t mean that’s reflected in your copy.

 Take the time to ask yourself: Does my website content clearly state who I serve and how I serve them?